mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

             display.show(Image.HAPPY)
         else:
             display.show(Image.SURPRISED)
-            print('BOT: That is not a state or state capital I am familiar with.') say('That is not a state or state capital I am familiar with.') display.show(Image.HAPPY)
+            print('BOT: That is not something I am familiar with.') say('That is not something I am familiar with.') display.show(Image.HAPPY)